ioBroker/ioBroker.docs/docs/en/community/docmarkdown.md

     2. Suspendisse id sem consectetuer libero luctus adipiscing.

-It looks fine with every line of the following paragraph indented, but again, Markdown allows the lazy to indent only the first line:
+It looks fine with every line of the following paragraph indented, but again Markdown allows the lazy to indent only the first line:

     * This is a list item with two paragraphs